Side by Sides of the World Y2K- CARDER

 INTRODUCTION:

-This is the third “catalog” type book by this author, listing names and makers found on side by side shotguns.
+This is the third "catalog" type book by this author, listing names and makers found on side-by-side shotguns.
 The book contains more than 1,600 different names and, wherever possible, a bit of their history, quality, desirability or value.
-The information found here may help the readers to gain more knowledge about their side by side shotguns.
-There have been many ingenious designs implemented in the making of side by side shotguns then any other single firearm.
-In fact, there have been more people and more hours applied to the advancement of these guns then any other single type of firearm.
+The information found here may help the readers to gain more knowledge about their side-by-side shotguns.
+There have been more ingenious designs implemented in the making of side-by-side shotguns than any other single firearm.
+In fact, there have been more people and more hours applied to the advancement of these guns than any other single type of firearm.

 Basically side by side shotguns are all pretty much the same, with the main differences being the design of the actions.
-They all have two barrels attached horizontally I a shoulder stock, and mechanism for loading and discharging the cartridges.
-Even though many, many changes have been incorporated in side by side shotguns since Pauly’s invention, the only difference is the physical appearance.
-The very early guns reflect the ornateness of the renaissance era, while today’s guns exhibit the smooth lines of a fine race horse.
+They all have two barrels attached horizontally I a shoulder stock, and a mechanism for loading and discharging the cartridges.
+Even though many, many changes have been incorporated in side-by-side shotguns since Pauly's invention, the only difference is the physical appearance.
+The very early guns reflect the ornateness of the Renaissance era, while today's guns exhibit the smooth lines of a fine racehorse.

 When perusing this book the reader will note many designs from years long passed are still being used by modern gun makers.
 One example is guns with outside hammers are still being built by South American and European gun makers.

-Arms makers today are continuing to produce most types of side by side shotguns mechanisms in varying qualities.
+Arms makers today are continuing to produce most types of side-by-side shotgun mechanisms in varying qualities.
 Most of the best doubles are being built in Britain & Europe, however, there are a few classic gun makers in the United States, including the Connecticut Shotgun Manufacturing Company, makers of A. H. Fox side by sides and Ithaca Classic Doubles, makers of the New Ithaca Double.
-As it is elsewhere in the world, there are a number of custom gun makers in the U.S.A. that are building some very high quality side by side shotguns.
+As it is elsewhere in the world, there are a number of custom gun makers in the U.S.A. that are building some very high-quality side-by-side shotguns.

 A first rate side by side may be had in the price range of $5,000 to $15,000.
 Moreover, there are many good, serviceable side by sides, both new and used, that can be found more moderately priced.
 Some manufacturers are offering very durable side by sides for around $1,000-$2,500.

-Since the late 1940’s, a number of companies have built tow quality doubles selling for considerably less than one would expect to pay.
-In most cases these may or may not prove to be serviceable because of the possibility of inferior quality materials or craftsmanship.
-One should be aware of these inexpensive doubles, as most often, parts and service are quite difficult to find.
+Since the late 1940's, a number of companies have built two quality doubles selling for considerably less than one would expect to pay.
+In most cases, these may or may not prove to be serviceable because of the possibility of inferior quality materials or craftsmanship.
+One should be aware of these inexpensive doubles, as most often, parts and services are quite difficult to find.

 This site uses cookies to ensure that you get the best experience on our website.